-- 1. From the Java view in Eclipse, do one of the following: - Right-click a project name, and then select Advanced Analysis from the shortcut menu. - Select a project name, and then select Fortify > Advanced Analysis.
+- 1. From the Java view in Eclipse, do one of the following: - Right-click a project name, and then select Advanced Analysis. - Select a project name, and then select Fortify > Advanced Analysis.

 The Advanced Static Analysis wizard opens.

 2. Expand the directory tree.